-The panel’s charter is to provide advice on GIF R&D priorities and strategies.
+The panel’s charter is to provide advice on long-term strategic issues, including regulatory, commercial or technical issues.
 It advises GIF on priorities, schedules, “market pull” opportunities and implementation possibilities.
 Specifically, the SIAP contributes to discussion of the following:

 - Strategic review of R&D progress and plans for individual systems from the industry perspective.

 - Strategic review of progress and plans for R&D on cross-cutting activities (GIF working groups).

 - Views on system deployment and future nuclear energy fuel cycles.

 - Views on international framework for nuclear safety standards and regulations.